-- Doha was mainly the area around the souqs, Ramada Hotel and near the shopping centre Villagio.
-In Al Rayyan, Al Gharaffa, Pearl was a desert with constructions in their bloom.
+- Doha is mainly the area around the souqs, Ramada Hotel, and near the shopping center Villagio.
+In Al Rayyan, Al Gharaffa, Pearl is a desert with constructions in their bloom.

-- Opposite the Corniche amid sea was the organized Palm tree island where you could go and enjoy the sea, restaurant to eat and drinks.
-It was closed during 2007.
+- Opposite the Corniche and the sea was the organized Palm tree island where you could go and enjoy the sea, a restaurant to eat and drinks.
+It was closed in 2007.

-- The resort of Sealine and the Intercontinental Hotel was a great attraction for many expatriates.
+- The resort of Sealine and the Intercontinental Hotel is a great attraction for many expatriates.

-- The first hotel was Sheraton which opened in 1979.
-The large hotels in 2006, were limited also.
+- The first hotel is Sheraton which opened in 1979.

-- Single men and women are banned to stay together in the same house.
+- Single men and women not allowed to stay together in the same house.

-- In the place of today’s museum, there were three large restaurants in a ship shaped, overlooking the sea, offered the best fish in town!
+- In the place of today’s museum, there were three large restaurants in a ship-shaped, overlooking the sea with the best fish in town!

 - Opposite the supermarket, near hotel Ramana, it was a fantastic Egyptian restaurant with amazing Umali (Arabic sweet) and Shisha.

-- Alcohol is allowed and permitted only in bars and some restaurants.
-To drink alcohol at home you should have a special permission only by a central store.
+- Alcohol is only in bars and some restaurants.
+To drink alcohol at home you should have special permission only by a central store.

-- During Ramadan and until sunset, all shops were closed (even supermarkets).
+- During Ramadan and until sunset, all shops are closed (even supermarkets).

 - The cuisine was mostly Arabic and there was little choice of other cuisines, mainly Asian.

-- There was only one telephone network option named Qtel (today Ooredoo).
+- The only telephone network option was Qtel (today Ooredoo).

-- The price of gasoline was 0.10 cent per litre!
+- The price of gasoline was 0.10 cents per liter!

-- The prices of supermarket, restaurants, cafes, clothing and general life of Qatar (except accommodation) were very cheap.
+- The prices of supermarkets, restaurants, cafes, clothing, and general life of Qatar (except accommodation) were very cheap.